Toyota Indus

 Indus Motor Company Limited, operating as Toyota Indus, is a Pakistani automobile manufacturer which is a subsidiary of Japanese multinational automaker Toyota Motor Corporation.
 It is based in Karachi, Pakistan.

 Founded in 1989, as a joint venture between House of Habib, Toyota Tsusho and Toyota Motors.

 Indus Motor is the authorized assembler and manufacturer of Toyota and Daihatsu vehicles, auto parts and accessories in Pakistan since 1 July 1990 at its 109.5 acre manufacturing plant at Port Qasim Industrial Zone, outside Karachi.

 History

 Indus Motor Company was incorporated as a public limited company in December 1989 and was listed on the Karachi Stock Exchange in 1992.
 The company started its commercial operations in March 1993.

-In March 2000, the company started production of the L500 series Daihatsu Mira in Pakistan which was locally sold as the Daihatsu Cuore and featured an 850-cc engine.
+In March 2000, the company started production of the L500 series Daihatsu Mira in Pakistan which was locally sold as the Daihatsu Cuore with an 850-cc engine.

 In 2008, Toyota acquired 9.83 million shares from Overseas Investors AG and general public at the price of per share.

 In January 2012, the company halted production of the L500 series Daihatsu Cuore in Pakistan.

 Former Chairman of Indus Motor Company Ltd, Ali Suleman Habib died on 18 April 2020.